 SP-Exod 20 contains three major expansions (slide):

-(1) The tenth commandment regarding the altar on Mount Gerizim from Deut 11 and 27 (Exod 20:13b).
+(1) The tenth commandment regarding the altar on Mount Gerizim, drawn from Deut 11 and 27 (Exod 20:13b).

-(2) The people’s request that Moses acts as a mediator at Sinai, taken from Deut 5 (Exod 20:15).
+(2) The people’s request that Moses act as mediator at Sinai, drawn from Deut 5 (Exod 20:15).

-(3) God’s response to the people’s request, also taken from Deut 5 (Exod 20:17b).
+(3) God’s response to the people’s request, also drawn from Deut 5 (Exod 20:17b).

-The preserved fragments of 4Q22 attest to the second expansion, whereas the first and the third expansions were not preserved.
+The preserved fragments of 4Q22 attest to the second expansion, while the first and third expansions are not preserved.

-Skehan, Ulrich, and Sanderson in the official edition elaborate Sanderson’s suggestsion using pieces of material and textual evidence of 4Q22.
-Based on the extant fragments of Exod 20, the number of lines per column, and fragments that are securely placed in the reconstructed columns, they conclude that the scroll agrees with neither MT-like nor SP-like texts.
-The lacuna between the fragments attesting to Exod 20 and fragments in previous and subsequent columns is too large to include MT-like text but is also too short to include SP-like text.
-Since the scroll attests to the people’s request, it is quite natural that it would also include God’s response to complete the story.
-This assumption does not leave room for the tenth commandment in 4Q22.
-Therefore, the editors suggest that it was not originally included in 4Q22.
+In the official edition, Skehan, Ulrich, and Sanderson elaborate on Sanderson’s suggestion by drawing on material and textual evidence in 4Q22.
+Based on the extant remains of Exod 20, the number of lines per column, and the fragments securely placed in the reconstructed columns, they conclude that the scroll agrees neither with MT-like nor SP-like texts.
+The lacuna between the fragments attesting to Exod 20 and fragments in previous and subsequent columns is too large to include an MT-like text, but too short to include an SP-like text.
+Since the scroll speaks of the people’s request, it would be quite natural for it to include God’s response so as to complete the story.
+Such an assumption does not leave room for the tenth commandment in 4Q22.
+The editors thus suggest that it was not originally included there.

-3 The so-called ‘Samaritan’ Layer
+3 The so-called “Samaritan” Layer

-The editors’ conclusion regarding the absence of the tenth commandment in 4Q22 was an important milestone in the formulation of the model about the textual development of the SP.
-It extensively influenced scholars, such as Garry Knoppers, Magnar Kartveit, Tov, and Crawford, that pointed to the so-called ‘Samaritan layer’ in SP.
-The ‘Samaritan’ layer is a thin layer of ideological changes, inserted by the Samaritan scribes.
-The Samaritans, when established their authoritative text, adopted the pre-Samaritan tradition and aligned it to the sect’s believes by insertion of sectarian readings.
+The editors’ conclusion regarding the absence of the tenth commandment in 4Q22 was an important milestone in the formulation of the model of the textual development of the SP.
+It had a profound impact on scholars, such as Garry Knoppers, Magnar Kartveit, Tov, and Crawford, who pointed to the so-called “Samaritan layer” in SP.
+This layer is a thin one, inserted by the Samaritan scribes due to ideological changes.
+When establishing their authoritative text, the Samaritans adopted the pre-Samaritan tradition and aligned it with the sect’s beliefs by inserting sectarian readings.

 The Samaritan layer is concerned with the cultic centralization of Mount Gerizim (slide).
-The two prominent changes that are associated with this layer are the tenth commandment and the use of the perfect form בחר rather than the imperfect form יבחר in the cult formula centralization of MT-Deut: המקום אשר יבחר ה, “the place where the Lord will choose”.
-Similar to the tenth commandment, the reading המקום אשר בחר ה is not documented in the DSS.
-The absence of the so-called ‘sectarian’ readings from the pre-Samaritan scrolls on the one hand, and their compatibility with the ideology of the sect, on the other hand, led to the distinction between the two stages in the textual growth of SP.
+The two prominent changes associated with this layer are the tenth commandment and the use of the perfect form בחר rather than the imperfect יבחר in the cult formula central to MT-Deut: המקום אשר יבחר ה, “the place where the Lord will choose.”
+As in the case of the tenth commandment, so here, the reading המקום אשר בחר ה is not documented in the DSS.
+The absence of so-called “sectarian” readings in the pre-Samaritan scrolls, on the one hand, and their compatibility with the ideology of the sect, on the other, has led to the distinction between the two stages in the textual development of the SP.

-In recent years, however, growing skepticism has been voiced about the reliability of the distinction between the pre-Samaritan and Samaritan layers.
-Studies by Adrian Schenker, Schorch, and Edmon Gallhager emphasize that the reading בחר might not be classified as a sectarian reading.
-It is also documented in MT-Neh 1:9, which mentions: והביאותים אל המקום אשר בחרתי לשכן את שמי שם, “I will bring them unto the place that I have chosen to set my name there.”
-Moreover, Schenker argues that the Hebrew Vorlage of the LXX had a past-tense verb in the Deuteronomic formula, corresponding to the perfect form בחר of the SP.
+Recent years, however, have seen growing skepticism about the reliability of the distinction between the pre-Samaritan and Samaritan layers.
+Studies by Adrian Schenker, Schorch, and Edmon Gallhager emphasize that the reading בחר may not be a sectarian one.
+It is also documented in MT-Neh 1:9, which states: והביאותים אל המקום אשר בחרתי לשכן את שמי שם, “I will bring them unto the place that I have chosen to set my name there.”
+Moreover, Schenker argues that the Hebrew Vorlage of the LXX includes a past-tense verb in the Deuteronomic formula that corresponds to the perfect form בחר of the SP.